 Dan earned a Master of Arts in Religion degree summa cum laude, with a concentration in the History of Christianity, from Yale Divinity School in 2010.
 He graduated from Yale again in 2013 with a Master of Divinity degree, and received a Diploma in Anglican Studies from Berkeley Divinity School, the Episcopal seminary at Yale.

 He received his Bachelor of Arts degree summa cum laude from Gordon College in 2008, where he studied history, biblical studies, and theology.
-As an undergraduate, Dan was active in campus ministries and student government.
-He also studied abroad in Italy and Greece, and spent his junior year in England at the University of Oxford.
+As an undergraduate, Dan was active in campus ministries and student government, and had opportunities to study in Italy, Greece, and England.

-Dan has family in New York, Florida, and Japan, where his brother, sister-in-law, and nephew live.
-A native of Long Island, New York, Dan lives in Somerville and considers himself a “wannabe” New Englander.
+Dan has family in New York, Florida, and Japan, where his brother, sister-in-law, and nephews live.
+A native of Long Island, New York, Dan and his partner currently live in Malden, just a few minutes away from the Medford campus.
 He enjoys walks and bike rides along the Charles River, on the Minuteman Trail, and wherever he can stay clear of Boston traffic.
-He also enjoys being with friends, reading, traveling, and watching Netflix in some doses.
+He also enjoys being with friends, reading, traveling, and watching Netflix in small doses.
 Last but not least, Dan is a lifelong Trekkie.